Bille374/Credit_worthiness_of_borrowers/README.md

 ## Random_Over_Sample_Analysis

-credit risk analysis report is a classification problem: because there is outnumbered healthy loans than risky loans we need to make split with Logistic regression model to compare oroginal data with resample data
+credit risk analysis report is a classification problem: because there is outnumbered healthy loans than risky loans we need to make split by using  Logistic regression model to compare original data with resample data

 # Step1:
 ## Imports